Zone: 3 to 8

 Attracts: Especially attractive to monarchs

 Notes:This plant produces flowerheads that start blooming at the top of the flowerhead for several weeks.
 They are highly regarded as cut flowers and are known for attracting a variety of bees and butterflies.
 I find their popularity with insects to be overrated in Ontario, but if you want to attract Monarch butterflies, then you absolutely have to plant Liatris ligustylis.
-If you have limited space for your wildlife garden, do not bother planting any other Liatris.
 This species does not do well in drought conditions.
-If your soil dries out, consider planting Liatris aspera instead.
+If your soil dries out, consider planting Liatris aspera instead as it has similar button shaped flowers that ascend up the main stem.